Edward Franklin Bingham

-Edward Franklin Bingham (August 13, 1828 – September 5, 1907) was chief justice of the Supreme Court of the District of Columbia.
+Edward Franklin Bingham (August 13, 1828 – September 5, 1907) was an American politician, lawyer and judge.
+He served as chief justice of the Supreme Court of the District of Columbia.

+Early life

+Edward Franklin Bingham was born on August 13, 1828, in West Concord (now Concord), Vermont, to Lucy (née Wheeler) and Warner Bingham.
+His father was a judge.
+Bingham attended public schools in Vermont and an academy in Peacham, Vermont.
+He attended Marietta College, but didn't graduate, and read law with his brother Harry Bingham in Littleton, New Hampshire, in 1850.
+He studied law under Joseph Miller of Chillicothe, Ohio.
+He was admitted to the bar in Ohio in May 1850.

-Education and career
+Law career

-Born in West Concord (now Concord), Vermont, Bingham read law in 1850.
-He was in private practice in McArthur, Ohio, from 1850 to 1861, and in Columbus, Ohio, from 1861 to 1867, also working as prosecuting attorney of Vinton County, Ohio, from 1850 to 1855 and serving in the Ohio House of Representatives from 1856 to 1857.
+Bingham was in private practice in McArthur, Ohio, from June 1, 1850, to 1861, and in Columbus, Ohio, from 1861 to 1867, also working as prosecuting attorney of Vinton County, Ohio, from November 1850 to 1855 and serving in the Ohio House of Representatives from 1856 to 1857.
 He was city solicitor for Columbus, thereafter returning to private practice in Columbus until 1873.
-He was a Judge of the Court of Common Pleas for the Fifth Judicial District in Columbus from 1873 to 1888.
+In 1858, he was the Democratic nominee for the Court of Common Pleas, but lost to W. W. Johnson.
+In 1868, he was chairman of Ohio's Democratic executive committee.
+From 1867 to 1871, he was election solicitor of Columbus.
+From 1863 to 1868, he was a member of the board of education in Columbus and was re-elected to the board again in 1872.
+He was a judge of the Court of Common Pleas for the Fifth Judicial District in Columbus from 1873 to 1888.
+He was a delegate from Ohio to the 1860 and 1876 Democratic National Conventions.

 Bingham was an unsuccessful Democratic nominee for judge of the Supreme Court of Ohio in 1881.

-Federal judicial service

-Bingham received a recess appointment from President Grover Cleveland on April 22, 1887, to the Chief Justice seat on the Supreme Court of the District of Columbia (now the United States District Court for the District of Columbia) vacated by Chief Justice David Kellogg Cartter.
+He received a recess appointment from President Grover Cleveland on April 22, 1887, to the chief justice seat on the Supreme Court of the District of Columbia (now the United States District Court for the District of Columbia) vacated by Chief Justice David Kellogg Cartter.
 He was nominated to the same position by President Cleveland on December 20, 1887.
 He was confirmed by the United States Senate on January 23, 1888, and received his commission the same day.
-His service terminated on April 30, 1903, due to his retirement.
+His service terminated on April 30, 1903, due to his retirement due to age limit.

-Later career and death

 Following his retirement from the federal bench, Bingham resumed private practice in Columbus from 1903 to 1907.
-He died on September 5, 1907, in Union, West Virginia.